Abdullah-Alsakka/About-Transforming-Data/Cancer Cell Growth/README.md

 ## Files

-`Original_Data-BT-474_Nseed_large.xls` --> The original data with all the wells used.
+`Original_Data-BT-474_Nseed_large.xlsx` --> The original data with all the wells used.
 You can find more information at https://pubmed.ncbi.nlm.nih.gov/31381560/ .

-`CancerCellGrowth_B_series` --> The specific data used for modeling, with mean values of the B wells and their starndard deviations.
-Available in both `.csv` and `.xls` files.
+`CancerCellGrowth_B_series` --> The specific data used for modeling, with mean values of the B wells and their standard deviations.
+Available in both `.csv` and `.xlsx` files.